mvajhi/Persian-Resume-Template/README.md

 <p align="center">
   <img src="first_page.png"  style="width: 30vw;" />
 </p>
-This repository contains the Persian version of the LaTeX resume template "Awesome_CV" originally created by [posquit0](https://github.com/posquit0).
+This repository contains the Persian version of the LaTeX resume template "Awesome_CV" originally created by <a href="https://github.com/posquit0">posquit0</a>.
 The template is designed to create professional resumes using LaTeX.

 ### Usage
 You can use this template on [Overleaf](https://www.overleaf.com/) with the xelatex compiler.